Brow Lift – Forehead Rejuvenation in Austin by Dr. Malena Amato

-Endoscopic surgery is an excellent choice for eligible candidates because it dramatically reduces the amount of healing time needed after your procedure.
-Surgery is usually performed under light IV sedation and lasts about an hour.
-This surgical technique also limits postoperative swelling and bruising, so most patients don’t experience noticeable discomfort after having an endoscopic brow lift.
+Endoscopic brow lift surgery is an excellent choice for eligible candidates because it dramatically reduces the amount of healing time needed after your procedure.
+Endoscopic brow lift surgery is usually performed under light IV sedation and lasts about an hour.
+This surgical technique also limits postoperative swelling and bruising, so most patients don’t experience noticeable discomfort during endoscopic brow lift recovery.
 Endoscopic brow lift surgery can be performed under local anesthesia.

 What is Brow Lift Recovery Like?

 Recovery from endoscopic brow lift surgery is generally one to two weeks for most healing.
 Most patients see a reduction in swelling and bruising after just 48 hours, and very little discomfort post-operatively.
 We recommend taking about one week off work following an endoscopic brow lift.

 Recovery from direct brow lift surgery takes 10 to 14 days on average, and patients who have a direct brow lift may notice more significant swelling and bruising.
 Still, recovery from direct brow lift surgery can be managed comfortably with the aid of prescription pain medication.
 Dr. Amato may also use special compression bandages and place a surgical drain to reduce swelling and expedite healing.

 Though you’ll feel better after resting for a week or two, it’s important to understand that your face will continue to heal and adjust for a while after you have surgery.
 Your brows and hairline may look higher than you expected at first, but don’t worry – they will gradually settle into a more natural position throughout about six months.